bank-vaults/bank-vaults/docs/annotations-and-labels/README.md

 # Labels

-The Vault Operator suypport labelling most of the resources it creates using a set of fields in the Vault Specs:
+The Vault Operator support labelling most of the resources it creates using a set of fields in the Vault Specs:

 ## Vault Statefulset Resources labels
 ```